slightlyoff/never_slow_mode/README.md

 Server-side tranformations are likely to help sites transitioning to NSM conformance, but like linters, are likely to be more valuable in conjunction with NSM and related external incentives than without.

+### Task Pasuing

+A previous iteration of this proposal sought to pause future tasks when long-task limits were breached.
+This creates risks of "breaking apps" for transient reasons (hot devices getting thermally throttled, external-app CPU contention, etc.).
+Moving to a UI-indicator-change model aligns NSM with TLS's experience without removing possible pausing violation intervention in non-browser contexts (e.g., crawlers, PWA install gates).

 ## References & Acknowledgements

 NSM is an attempt to package up the brilliant work of many other projects in the hopes to make them more accessible.
 The proposal would not be possible without [Ian Clelland](https://github.com/clelland), [Ojan Vafai](https://github.com/ojanvafai), and [Ilya Grigork](https://www.igvita.com/)'s work on [Feature Policies](https://developers.google.com/web/updates/2018/06/feature-policy) and [Interventions](https://github.com/WICG/interventions).